ssavitski/guides/source/tutorial/autocomplete-component.md

     {{/list-filter}}
   `);

+  // Value of input shouldn't be blank to output one item await fillIn(this.element.querySelector('.list-filter input'), 'S');
   // The keyup event here should invoke an action that will cause the list to be filtered await triggerKeyEvent(this.element.querySelector('.list-filter input'), "keyup", 83);